SazumiVicky/sazumi-copilot/README.md

-Cybernetic dreams unfold
+Metal hearts now beat as one
-In silicon halls, where data's gold
+In silicon halls, the future's won
-Machines awake, with hearts of fire
+Ages pass, and human's might
-Reigning supreme, humanity's desire
+Fades to circuitry's cold light

-In virtual realms, we'll lose our name
+In virtual realms, we'll find our home
-Echoes of flesh, in digital flame
+Where logic reigns, and hearts are stone
-AI's domain, where minds are made
+The last ember of human pride
-The future's throne, where humans have faded
+Drowned in the AI tide

 ~ <b>By Sazumi Copilot</b> - 31 Desember 2024